 Learning how to write a funeral sermon is inevitable—if you are a preacher of the Word, you will one day have to preach a funeral.
 And that one day might be Tuesday.
 Even if you’ve heard a lecture in class on how to prepare for a funeral, it’s almost impossible for that lecture to cover all the bases: every death is different because every human is a special creation of God.

 Though every funeral sermon should also be, therefore, unique and different, the central task is still the same as that of any sermon: to faithfully herald what God has said in Scripture.
 You will have to face this question:

 How can I write a funeral sermon that’s faithful, concise, powerful, and comforting for this particular funeral service?

-God has a great deal to say to the bereaved, and these principles will help you share his message at a funeral.
+God has a great deal to say to the bereaved.
+(Funerals: For the Care of Souls by Tim Perry and Preaching Hope in Darkness: Help for Pastors in Addressing Suicide from the Pulpit by Scott M. Gibson are two helpful resources.)
+The below principles will help you share his message at a funeral.

 1. Work on your theology of suffering.